martinjc/martinjc/README.md

 I am Dr Martin Chorley.

 I'm a Reader at the [School of Computer Science &amp; Informatics](http://www.cardiff.ac.uk/computer-science/), Cardiff University.
-I am the Director of Learning and Teaching for the school, which means I look after our Undergraduate and Taught Postgraduate programmes and students.
+I am the Dean of Undergraduate Studies for the College of Physical Sciences and Engineering.

 I’m programme leader for the [MSc in Computational and Data Journalism](http://www.cardiff.ac.uk/study/postgraduate/taught/courses/course/computational-and-data-journalism-msc), our innovative joint-honours degree with the [School of Journalism, Media and Culture (JOMEC)](http://www.cardiff.ac.uk/journalism-media-and-culture).
 I helped design the course with colleagues from JOMEC and teach on many of the modules.